 3. Regular periodical payments to create a separate trust fund in the association to pay when due all taxes, assessments, insurance premiums, ground rents, and other current charges against the real estate security, and the application or crediting of such payments.
 All such funds so collected shall be promptly deposited in a separate trust bank account.

-5. A single initial service charge, premium or discount and a charge or penalty for nonpayment when due of agreed payments upon any loan, but no such charges, penalties or discount shall, when added to the interest charge of such loan, over the contractual term of the loan, exceed in the aggregate the applicable interest rate of this state, and no such charge or penalty shall be either compounded or cumulated.
+5. A single initial service charge, premium or discount and a charge or penalty for nonpayment when due of agreed payments on any loan, but the charges, penalties or discount, when added to the interest charge of the loan, over the contractual term of the loan, shall not exceed in the aggregate the applicable interest rate of this state, and the charge or penalty shall not be either compounded or cumulated.
 All such charges and penalties shall be accounted for as a part of the receipts of the association.

-6. Any other covenant or agreement which the association may deem necessary or which is customary in the locality.
+6. Any other covenant or agreement that the association may deem necessary or that is customary in the locality.